nokia/pysros/docs/source/introduction.rst

    * Download the YANG models from the targeted nodes using `YANG library as described in RFC 8525 <https://tools.ietf.org/html/rfc8525>`_ and `get-schema as defined in RFC 6022 <https://tools.ietf.org/html/rfc6022>`_ (default).
-For this to work the YANG models must be available from the SR OS device and the schema-path set correctly (for more information on this see the SR OS System Management Guide).
+For this to work the YANG models must be available from the SR OS device and the schema-path set correctly (for more information, see the SR OS System Management Guide).
-   * Compile a YANG model or set of YANG models located on a filesystem and referenced by the developer.
+   * Compile a YANG model or set of YANG models located on a file system and referenced by the developer.

 .. note ::